M-Scott-Lassiter/Alphanumeric-Encoder/CONTRIBUTING.md

 Extensions from the [semantic-release default](https://github.com/semantic-release/semantic-release#commit-message-format):

--   `build` types trigger a patch to keep users and developers in sync with dependency changes.
 -   `api` scope (regardless of commit type) triggers a patch.
-This keeps documentation as a first-class citizen without patching for any and all changes to the README or other supporting docs.
+This keeps API documentation for the end user as a first-class citizen without patching for any and all changes to the README or other supporting docs.